-The Underbelly's, including Steve, recorded for Columbia Records with Pat Dinizio of the Smithereens as their producer.
+The Underbelly's, including Stephen , recorded for Columbia Records with Pat Dinizio of the Smithereens as their producer.
 Unfortunately this did not result in a record deal.
 Later the group would dissolve over 'creative differences'.
+Three of it's members, Dasilva, Gerovitz and Blitz would later form the power trio now known as The Hep Cat Boo Daddies.

 |

-On October 14, 1988, Steve and 9 other students at The Lear School in Miami performed their first concert.
+On October 14, 1988, Stephen and 9 other students at The Lear School in Miami performed their first concert.
 This group was put together by Isaac Ersoff, a mathematics teacher at the school with a background in music.
 The students performed at lunchtimes and for special events at the school.
 (The photo on the right is from an article published in the Miami Herald at that time.
-Although it's not at all clear, Steve is the individual to the right in the picture.)
+Although it's not at all clear, Stephen is the individual to the right in the picture.)

-That same year Steve and friends formed their own band which was indecisively christened NNY for 'No Name Yet'.
+That same year Stephen and friends formed their own band which was indecisively christened NNY for 'No Name Yet'.
 Later they would settle on the name ZEX. (sounds like sex?)and in February of that year they landed a gig at 'Woody's' a Miami club owned by Rolling Stone, Ron Wood.
-Later in the year Steve would work as a guitar technician on the Bee Gee's 'One For All' Tour.
+Later in the year Stephen would work as a guitar technician on the Bee Gee's 'One For All' Tour.

 He began writing songs, the first of which was a solo effort entitled 'Whiskey Jam'.
 Other songs penned during this time were 'Shadow of Your Dreams' with Emerson Forth and Deniz Kose, 'Hole In My Soul' also with Kose, and 'Ren and Stevie' with Middle Ear Studio engineer, Scott Glasel and his girlfriend, Amanda Green.
 This song being a take off on the Gibb family dog, Ren, and the Nickelodean cartoon series 'Ren and Stimpy'.